 From time to time, at the request of the Governors of the States of New York and New Jersey, the Port Authority participates in certain programs that are deemed essential to the continued economic viability of the States and the region.
 These programs, which are generally non-revenue producing to the Port Authority, are addressed by the Port Authority in its budget and business planning process in the context of the Port Authority's overall financial capacity.
-(See "Regional Development" in Section II hereof and Note H (Regional Facilities and Programs) in Appendix A hereto.)
+(See "Regional Development" in Section II hereof and Note H (Regional Facilities and Programs) in Appendix I hereto.)

 The purposes for which the Port Authority's various funds, including revenues, can be applied are set forth in various statutes and in the agreements with the holders of its obligations.
 In order to determine the moneys which are or will become available to meet the requirements of any of the Port Authority's obligations, it is necessary to examine the statutes and resolutions affecting the particular issue.
-(See Section IV hereof, "Pertinent Statutes and General Resolutions;" Section III hereof, "Bonds, Notes and Other Obligations;" and Section VI hereof, "Bond Resolutions and Legal Opinion.")
+(See Section IV hereof, "Pertinent Statutes and General Resolutions" and Section III hereof, "Bonds, Notes and Other Obligations.")